AlephAlpha/rlifesrc/web/src/help.md

 Compared to WinLifeSearch, rlifesrc is still slower, and lacks many important features.
 But it supports non-totalistic Life-like and Generations rules.
 Supports for Generations rules are experimental.

+See also the documentation for [`rlifesrc-lib`](https://alephalpha.github.io/rlifesrc-doc/rlifesrc_lib/) and the [Changelog](https://github.com/AlephAlpha/rlifesrc/blob/master/CHANGELOG.md).

 ## Usage

 This algorithm is suitable for long and thin or flat and wide patterns, but it can also search for other patterns.